storybookjs/marko/docs/get-started/install.md

 During its install process, Storybook will look into your project's dependencies and provide you with the best configuration available.

 If you want, you can also do this manually through the Storybook CLI.
-You can use the `--type` flag to tell Storybook to configure itself based value provided.
+You can use the `--type` flag to tell Storybook to configure itself based on the flag.

 For instance you can use: